bonitasoft/bonita-doc/md/performance-tuning.md

 Bonita Engine is natively compatible with the Java Transaction API.
 This means transaction management relies on a transaction manager.
 If you are using a JEE Application server, then you only have to configure Bonita Engine to use the transaction manager that is provided.
-Otherwise, you have to embed a transaction manager (for example, we embed Bitronix by default in the Tomcat bundle).
+Otherwise, you have to embed a transaction manager (for example, we embed Narayana by default in the Tomcat bundle).

 A transaction manager manages a transaction log and also frequently has notions of internal pooling.
-For example, in [Bitronix](https://github.com/bitronix/btm/wiki/JDBC-pools-configuration) you can configure some options for the transaction journal.
+For example, in [Narayana](http://narayana.io//docs/product/index.html#d0e3473) you can configure some options for transaction management.

 <a id="logs"/>